techidaily/site-ai-editing-video/source/_posts/new-what-are-the-10-best-gif-creator-for-2024.md

 While it may look complicated, it's actually quite easy to create with a video editing program like Filmora.
 Filmora's masking feature allows users to create impressive and eye-catching text reveals in their videos.
 For those looking for a tutorial on how to make text reveal, here's a step-by-step guide to help you out.

-## How to add text reveal effect using [Filmora's](https://tools.techidaily.com/wondershare/filmora/download/) masking tool
+## How to add text reveal effect using Filmora's

 [Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For Win 7 or later(64-bit)